 Retrieved from http://arxiv.org/abs/1511.06807

 That’s all for today.
-With this post you should know a bit more about optimisation strategies for deep learning.
+With this post, you should know a bit more about optimization strategies for deep learning.
 You can listen, share, or re-broadcast to the podcast episode.
 Enjoy the show.